Abhishek-Gargha-Maheshwarappa/Tensor-Flow-Basics/README.md

 # Tensor-Flow-Basics

-Author - Abhhishek Gargha MAheshwarappa
+Author - Abhhishek Gargha Maheshwarappa

 First notebook on tensor flow, it contains the basics of tensor flow for Linear regression.

-Second Notebook cotain Logistic regression using Tensorflow
+Second Notebook cotain Logistic regression using Tensorflow.